PGCert & Professional Recognition in Engineering STEM

 The overall aim of the programme is to facilitate teaching staff in Early Years, Primary and Secondary schools to develop an evidence-based approach to STEM delivery and strategy development in their institution, and to engage with industry to understand the current needs and demands of students, to prepare them for the world of work.

 The course runs from January to December each year, spanning across two academic years, to enable critical reflection and application of theory, knowledge and skills.
 All activities will take place as twilight sessions or during school holidays to allow access for all.

-The cost of the Professional Recognition & PGCert in Engineering STEM Learning is £2500.
+The cost of the PGCert & Professional Recognition in Engineering STEM is £2500.
 Payment plans are available.